Hiking is a form of walking with the specific purpose of exploring and enjoying natural beauty.

 The project is funded by USAID and UNDP, implemented through cooperation with local partners.
 It means improvement of tourist infrastructure and quality of service providers along the paths - marking of trails, construction and restoration of mountain lodges, private accommodation, etc.

-Trails along Via Dinarica have more than 100 stages, not all marked, but certain infrastructure already exists, especially in Slovenia, Croatia and Montenegro, while some of the trails in Bosnia and Herzegovina and Albania are marked with the support of international development agencies.
+The paths along the Via Dinarica have more than 100 stages, not all of them are marked, but certain infrastructure already exists.
+It exists especially in Slovenia, Croatia and Montenegro, while part of the trails in Bosnia and Herzegovina and Albania are marked with the support of international development agencies.